xaionaro-go/avd/README.md

 On one hand, `libav` is a powerful, fine-polished and fine-tuned video/audio processing library, that supports RTMP, RTSP, SRT and other protocols out of the box.
 On the other hand, `libav` lacks capabilities to serve these protocols beyond just accepting a pre-defined stream or/and using the protocols as a client.

-`avd` fixes that problem, by wrapping around the capability to accept a single pre-defined stream to provide a generic server that may accept multiple streams and that could be processed pretty similar to how you would do it with a normal streaming server.
+`avd` fixes that problem, by wrapping around the `libav`'s capability to accept a single pre-defined stream in a way to provide a generic server that may accept multiple streams and that could be processed pretty similar to how you would do it with a normal streaming server.

 # Motivation